GraphBLAS/SuiteSparseSessions/Session8/README.md

 [![01:59:00](https://img.youtube.com/vi/-taSMF1om0Y/default.jpg)](https://www.youtube.com/watch?v=-taSMF1om0Y&t=7140s)

 ### User-Defined Index Unary Operators
 "This is calling a function pointer that has to be given the row and column indices, and I don't know if you're going to use them.
-Maybe you just want the thunk.
+Maybe you just want the theta.
 I'll give them to you anyway, sorry."

 **Challenges**:
-- Must provide i, j, value, and thunk to all user-defined index unary operators
+- Must provide i, j, value, and theta to all user-defined index unary operators
 - Getting column index j is expensive (requires slicing and iteration)
 - No way for user to indicate which parameters are actually needed

 **Future optimization opportunity** [02:01:00]:
-"If you could somehow tell me this operator only depends on the row index and thunk, I could use faster algorithms.
+"If you could somehow tell me this operator only depends on the row index and theta, I could use faster algorithms.
 Version 3 of GraphBLAS - you could do a GrB_set to tell the operator, 'here's a hint: don't give me the input values to the matrix.'"

 ---